-A set of yearlings strutting across a grassy field in pairs, as dripping strands of Spanish moss hang over their heads.
+A set of young 2-year-olds strutting across a grassy field in pairs, as dripping strands of Spanish moss hang over their heads.
 It is the summer of 1965 and Ocala, Fla. is alive with a new crop of Thoroughbreds.
 The area, rich in limestone, is still in its fledgling stages that year as an alternative to the Kentucky bluegrass.

 In 1943, Carl Rose, seeing the potential in the area, bought up acreage along State Highway 200 at $10 per acre, which he developed into Rosemere Farm.
 When his colt, Gornil, won a race at Tropical Park, he became the first Florida-raised Thoroughbred to win a race in the Sunshine State.